Signal Reconstruction from Phase-only Measurements: Uniqueness Condition, Minimal Measurement Number and Beyond: Comparison with previous works

 The main aim of this section is to compare our results with some related works.

-\subsection{Previous Uniqueness Conditions}
+\subsection{Previous uniqueness conditions}

-Recall that two sufficient and necessary uniqueness conditions are obtained in Theorem \ref{T1}, \ref{T2}.
-To our best knowledge, they are the first uniqueness results under general measurement matrix $\A$.
-However, there indeed exist some uniqueness criteria for the special case of reconstructing $\x\in\mathbb{R}^d$ from Fourier phase, see \cite{hayes1980signal,hayes1982reconstruction,oppenheim1981importance,ma1991novel,porat1999signal}.
-Thus, it is of interest to carry out a comparison.
+Recall that two present Theorems \ref{T1}-\ref{T2} give two necessary and sufficient uniqueness conditions, which to the best of our knowledge are the first uniqueness results applicable to general measurement matrix $\A$ and complex-valued $\textbf{x}$.
+However, there have been some uniqueness criteria for the special case of recovering $\x\in\mathbb{R}^d$ from the Fourier phase \cite{hayes1980signal,hayes1982reconstruction,oppenheim1981importance,ma1991novel,porat1999signal}.

-We first provide a brief review of previous uniqueness results.
-To be more precise, these previous results only apply to the special case where $\textbf{x}\in\mathbb{R}^d$ is known as a priori and $\textbf{A}$ is the Fourier measurement matrix.
-We write the $j$-th row of $\textbf{A}$ as where $ \omega_j $ is the frequency.
-The earliest uniqueness criterion is the so-called minimum-phase or maximum-phase condition (see \cite{oppenheim1981importance,quatieri1981iterative} for instance), which is rather restrictive and hence not included in the comparison.
-Later, a set of more relaxed conditions that can accommodate most signals were proposed in \cite{hayes1980signal}, and then extended to multi-dimensional signals in \cite{hayes1982reconstruction}.
-When specified to $d$-dimensional real signal, their uniqueness condition is given in Condition \ref{condition1}.
-In \cite{ma1991novel}, Ma proposed a new condition (see Condition \ref{condition2}) that hinges on the non-singularity of a matrix.
+Here, we give a brief review of previous uniqueness results.
+We note that these previous results only apply to real-valued signal $\textbf{x} $ and the Fourier measurement matrix $\textbf{A}$, whose $j$-th row with frequency $\omega_j$ is given by The earliest uniqueness criterion is the so-called minimum-phase or maximum-phase condition (see \cite{oppenheim1981importance,quatieri1981iterative} for instance), which is rather restrictive and hence not included here.
+Later, a set of more relaxed conditions that can accommodate most signals was proposed in \cite{hayes1980signal}, and then extended to multi-dimensional signals in \cite{hayes1982reconstruction}.
+When $\textbf{x}\in \mathbb{R}^d$ is considered, their uniqueness condition is given in Condition \ref{condition1} stated below.
+In \cite{ma1991novel}, Ma proposed a new condition (see Condition \ref{condition2} below) that hinges on the non-singularity of a signal matrix.